 Clinical Services and Laboratories

 The McLendon Clinical Laboratories (MCL) provide clinical services in anatomic pathology and laboratory medicine to UNC Hospitals.
-The MCL web site includes a searchable list of the available clinical services and laboratory tests, test specifications, forms and requisitions, and the MCL directory.
+The MCL web site includes a searchable list of the available clinical services and laboratory tests, forms and requisitions, test specifications, and the MCL directory.

 Departmental Information and Directories

-Available online are directories of our faculty with linked biosketches, our departmental leadership, and our administrative staff.
-Also available are recent annual reports, a history of the Department, and photographic archives of faculty, trainees, and graduate students.
+Directories of our faculty members with their linked biosketches, departmental leadership, and our administrative staff are online.
+Also online are recent annual reports, a history of the Department, and a photographic archive of our faculty, trainees, and graduate students.